-Our culinary team specialises in elevating locally sourced ingredients to new heights and brings real creativity to the kitchen.
+Our culinary team specialises in elevating locally sourced food to new heights and brings real creativity to the kitchen.
 As members of the Scotch Beef Club, and sourcing fish from Scottish waters, we specialise in the use of local produce.

-All our menus reflect the very best of seasonally available local produce and bring about a fusion of modern and traditional culinary styles.
+All our menus reflect the very best of seasonally available local ingredients and bring about a fusion of modern and traditional culinary styles.
 If perhaps you prefer a simple bar meal, drink, and convivial chat, join us in our cosy bar featuring an open fire during those colder months.

 With three different dining areas, there is a place for everyone to eat, from an informal dining experience to the more formal dining room, or choose a snack in the bar.
 We also offer private dining facilities.

 Whether relaxing after a day of shooting, fishing, or sightseeing, our Lounge Bar is a wonderful place to catch up with friends, over a wee dram, or to let the day unfold.
 Or for something different, check out our specialty cocktails.